15 Breathtaking Views You Can Only Get on a Mediterranean Cruise

 Landmarks of the “Eternal City” include the Coliseum, Palatine Hill, the Trevi Fountain, the Pantheon, and Piazza Navona, and you can even travel to another country by crossing into Vatican City to see the Sistine Chapel.
 The cruise port in Rome is called Civitavecchia, and Royal Caribbean and other cruise lines can organize guided tours that take you to see the sights and also try out cool activities such as hands-on gladiator training at the Gladiator School and Museum of Rome.
 Here are some fascinating themed cruises for every type of traveler.

 Legend once said that you “see Naples and die,” since its beauty is so overwhelming.
 Although you shouldn’t take it quite so literally, the city’s setting along the Tyrrhenian Sea, with views of Mt.
 Vesuvius towering in the east and the sparkling Bay of Naples spread out in front with Capri in the foreground, is definitely impressive.
 The city is also dotted with no fewer than four elaborate castles, a palace, numerous churches and cathedrals, and several impressive museums, adding substance to its good looks.
 If you’re traveling with kids, take advantage of the Royal Caribbean Symphony of the Seas‘ authentic Neapolitan pizza-making workshop.
 From there, visit the ruins of ancient Pompeii to see a remarkably well-preserved slice of ancient life, and walk down Roman streets to see millennia-old houses, temples, shops, cafes, and amphitheaters.
+Blend in with the beautiful surroundings by acting gracefully; these are mistakes that polite cruise passengers never make.

 A short ferry ride across the bay from Naples brings you to this gorgeous Italian island.
 Take the funicular to Capri Town and scenic La Piazzetta, always bustling with visitors.
 Continue across the island to the southern shore and Marina Piccola for the island’s most stunning beaches.
 Don’t miss the legendary Grotta Azzurra (the Blue Grotto), a luminescent sunken cave.
 These are the 15 most beautiful islands in the Mediterranean.